2 CPD officers killed by train on South Side ID'd

 "Pray for the families of these two heroic young men, pray for the 5th District who, even tonight, will stop at nothing to safeguard the community," he said.

-Mayor Rahm Emanuel said both men were fathers and had young families, and expressed his condolences to those families in the week before the Christmas holiday.
+Mayor Rahm Emanuel expressed his condolences to those families in the week before the Christmas holiday.

+"This, I think it goes without saying, it's going to be a difficult period of time for the Chicago Police Department family.
+We as a city have to measure up and remind them they're part of our family," Emanuel said.
+"There are no words to express our grief, our sense of loss.
+This knocks you back on your heels.
+I think it's really important that we put our arms around the Chicago Police Department and support them at this critical juncture."

 Johnson said a weapon was recovered at the scene and a person of interest is in custody and being questioned.